#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-However, probably the oldest Transparent I’ve seen was at Dovie and Lum Stamey’s place on Stamey Branch road.
+However, probably the oldest Transparent I’ve seen was at Dovie and Lum Stamey’s place on Stamey Branch (also known as Horney road.)

 #13 Carolina Red June (Also #35)